-Every year, Self-Injury Awareness Day falls on 1 March and, with it comes an opportunity to raise awareness about self-injury or self-harm, to reduce stigma, and to point people towards help and support available.
+Every year, Self-Injury Awareness Day falls on 1 March.
+With it comes an opportunity to raise awareness about self-injury or self-harm, to reduce stigma, and to point people towards help and support.

 Self-harm can be a difficult and sensitive topic to talk about and understand.
 While it may be linked with mental health difficulties, such as depression or eating disorders, self-harm is not a mental health condition or diagnosis in its own right.
 It can take diverse forms, and people may engage in various self-injuring behaviours for different reasons and at different times.